DarinM223/manga-js/README.md

 If you want to run manga-ts in development mode you can just run `pnpm dev`.

-If you want to build the packaged electron app you should run `pnpm electron-vite build` to compile the front end Javascript and then ...
-TODO: packaging instructions here
+If you want to build the packaged electron app you should run `pnpm build` to compile the front end Javascript and then `pnpm build:linux` to package the code into an executable where `linux` can be replaced with your platform.

 ## Supported sites